yuurm/New2/README.md

+   import scala.collection.JavaConverters;
+   import scala.collection.mutable.Buffer;

+   // Assuming you have a Java ArrayList named javaList ArrayList<String> javaList = new ArrayList<>();
+   javaList.add("item1");
+   javaList.add("item2");

+   Buffer<String> buffer = JavaConverters.asScalaBuffer(javaList);
+   scala.collection.mutable.List<String> scalaList = buffer.toList();
-In Apache Spark, there isn't a built-in auto-increment feature like in traditional databases.
-However, you can simulate auto-increment functionality by creating a custom sequence and using it to generate unique IDs for your primary key field.
+   by creating a custom sequence and using it to generate unique IDs for your primary key field.
 Here's an example of how you can achieve this in Spark using a custom function:

 import org.apache.spark.sql.Dataset;
 import org.apache.spark.sql.Row;